allnought/Super-Mario-64-HDS/README.md

 ### How was this made?
 Using ESRGan, by mixing a large set of different models in different orders, and adjusting them in image editing software to fix issues and artifacts.
 ### What Quality is this?
 As this is my first upscaling project, the quality of this is not always perfect.
 The project has mostly had positive reactions, but if you want to compare the quality for yourself, I would recommend finding textures that are the same between DS and the original game, and then compare this with projects like Render96 HD Textures or Cleaner Aesthetics.
+Alternatively, you can always use the compatiblity branch of this mod, and then layer it over another texture pack to get the best of both worlds
 ## Screenshots
 ![Whomp's Fortress](https://i.imgur.com/A7XoYhE.png)
 ![Bob-omb Battlefield](https://i.imgur.com/gBoFf6B.png)